We receive advertising fees from the brands we review that affect ranking.

 I read this before every call.
 It saves me from scrolling through three weeks of email threads or bugging my team to remind me where we left off.

-For a small team where everyone is juggling dozens of conversations, this is the unsung hero of the platform.
+For a small team juggling dozens of conversations, this is the unsung hero of the platform.
 I didn’t even know it was included when I signed up, but it’s now the one feature I’d hate to lose.
 The value isn’t in a chatbot that writes poems; it’s in an AI that sits next to your data and saves you from the “scroll of death.”

 Does Breeze AI work on the HubSpot starter customer platform?